JacobFullerOBU/mediaReviewTool/README.md

 3. Fill out your info and a profile picture URL
 4. Your profile will appear in the Community Reviewers section

-## Review Upload
-- All review forms now upload to Firestore
-- Reviews are unified and easy to manage

 ## Live Demo
 [https://jacobfullerobu.github.io/mediaReviewTool/index.html](https://jacobfullerobu.github.io/mediaReviewTool/index.html)